ricardorei/ricardorei.github.io/index.md

 Welcome to my profile!
 I am currently in the final year of my PhD program, pursuing research in Machine Translation.
 My doctoral studies are part of a collaborative project known as [Multilingual AI Agents Assistants (MAIA)](https://www.cmuportugal.org/large-scale-collaborative-research-projects/maia/), which is a partnership between Unbabel, Instituto Superior Técnico (IST), and Carnegie Mellon University (CMU).

-Under the guidance and supervision of Alon Lavie, who is affiliated with both Unbabel and CMU, and Luisa Coheur from IST, I have been conducting cutting-edge research in the area of Machine Translation Evaluation.
+Under the guidance and supervision of [Alon Lavie](http://www.cs.cmu.edu/~alavie/), who is affiliated with both Unbabel and CMU, and [Luísa Coheur](https://www.hlt.inesc-id.pt/w/Lu%C3%ADsa_Coheur) from IST, I have been conducting cutting-edge research in the area of Machine Translation Evaluation.
 Throughout my academic journey, I have also explored other domains within NLP, including Automatic Transcription Enrichment and Dialog Systems.

 One of the notable contributions I have made to the field of MT is the development of [COMET (Cross-lingual Optimized Metric for Evaluation of Translation)](https://github.com/Unbabel/COMET), an open-source framework dedicated to evaluating machine translation systems.

 Beyond the realms of academia and research, I have a strong connection with the vibrant coastal city of Lisbon.
-In my leisure time, you can often find me surfing the waves that grace the shores of Lisbon.
+In my leisure time, you can often find me surfing the waves around Lisbon.

 ## Recent News
 • **June 2023**: Keynote at [Machine Translation Marathon in the Americas](https://mtma23.github.io/program.html),   <br />